HarshivBhatt/EDA_Project_Airbnb_booking_Analysis-Self-.ipynb/README.md

 for Airbnb is there are tons of data generated through the hosts and guests as well.
 So, to find the right direction according to marketing and find the correct business-driven solution we did the data analysis on 49,000 observations.
-Through which we identify many solutions related to pricing, location, and room types.
-We solved some questions related to location, room types, and pricing
+Through which we identify many solutions related to pricing, location, and room types that we mentioned in this project.